maevecrossan/byte-battles/TESTING.md

 ![A screenshot of the game board on a 1440px screen.](docs/board-1440.jpg)

 ##### Score Tallies
 As mentioned above, I opted for those four screen parameters out of consideration for the player.
-Where possible I wanted to avoid the player needing to scroll excessively to see their scores.
+Where possible, I wanted to avoid the player needing to scroll excessively to see their scores.

 Below, you will see how the tallies progressively stretch horizontally to make use of the bigger screen size.
-I wanted to avoid vertical movement and much as I could, so I chose the second screensize to be 590px.
+I wanted to avoid vertical movement as much as I could, so I chose the second screen size to be 590px.

 1. Mobile